lightscapevr/website/markdown/getting-started-quest.md

 page.</a>  You can revoke this access at any time by clicking "Oculus Quest menu", "Remove"; or from inside the Quest itself, in the floating dialog box's "⋮" menu.

+### View and edit local files directly from SketchUp

+Coming soon: the ability to view and edit local models opened in SketchUp.